ADLINK-EPM/ipi-docs/source/smarc-ipi/ipi-smarc-imx8mp/HowToSetup.md

 <div class = "bullets">

-* Download the prebuilt image of your choice (Yocto/Ubuntu/Android/Debian) from our downloads page into your host computer [click here](https://www.ipi.wiki/pages/downloads-imx8mplus)
+* Download the prebuilt image of your choice (Yocto/Ubuntu/Android/Debian) from our downloads page into your host computer [click here](https://www.ipi.wiki/pages/downloads-imx8mplus).

-* Connect the power cable, mouse, keyboard, HDMI cable and LAN cable to the target board
+* Connect the power cable, mouse, keyboard, HDMI cable and LAN cable to the target board.

-* Connect micro USB OTG cable from target board to the host device
+* Connect micro USB OTG cable from target board to the host device.

-* The target board will be detected as USB device in the host computer, where you can boot the prebuilt image
+* The target board will be detected as USB device in the host computer, where you can boot the prebuilt image.

-* After successful booting, the Wayland desktop screen should be visible on the connected display
+* After successful booting, the Wayland desktop screen should be visible on the connected display.

   <br>